Grey0202/Audio-Text-Adventure/README.md

 # A&Text-Adventure

+<font color=red size=5>ALERT: This is a work in progress!
+Not all features are implemented yet.
+Could contain serious bugs.</font>

 ## Description
 Before all: Thanks @YicongCao.
 This ATA project is inspired by [A markdown Game](https://github.com/YicongCao/MarkdownGame) and the game engine/script is based on his brilliant idea.